Having pelvic organ prolapse is different for every woman.

 In fact, the most common symptoms arise from the internal pressure created when pelvic organ tissue pushes against the muscles in the pelvis.
 This pushing creates that pressure feeling in the pelvis, which can lead to lower back pain, make the muscles ache, and causes the feeling that something is “falling out.”

-Pain in the lower back, lower belly and groin, along with leg fatigue, are very common signals of prolapse.3
+Prolapse pain can occur in the lower back, lower belly and groin—prolapse pain, along with leg fatigue, are very common signals of this condition.3

 What Can You Do About Pelvic Organ Prolapse?

-If you have any of these symptoms, including leg fatigue or leg pain, the first step is to see a doctor for correct diagnosis.
-You can use our physician finder to seek a doctor experienced in women’s health concerns.
+If you have any of these symptoms, including leg fatigue or prolapse pain such as leg or back pain, the first step is to see a doctor for a correct diagnosis.
+You can use our physician finder to seek a doctor experienced in women’s health concerns, who can help with prolapse pain relief.

 Diagnosis typically begins with a review of your medical history and a physical exam of your pelvic organs.
 This can help your physician determine the type of prolapse, such as bladder, rectum or uterine, and develop a treatment plan.4